 Ethics Research Group

-The Ethics Research Group (ERG) is hosted by the Philosophy Department at UiT.
-It is a group consisting of philosophers at UiT, as well as a network of external collaborators.
-The group is led by accosiate professor Heine A. Holmen (chair) and associate professor Ivar R. Labukt (vice-chair) and currently holds eleven members (for more details see Members).
+Welcome to the Ethics Research Group's webpage!
+The Ethics Research Group (ERG) is hosted by the Philosophy Department at UiT and consists of philosophers at UiT, as well as a network of external collaborators and affiliated members.
+The group is led by professor Attila Tanyi.

-We are a group in expansion and encourage all those who are interested to contact us, subsribe to our mailing list, participate to our events, as well as vouch to join our research network.
-See Contact us for more information.
+We encourage all those who are interested to contact us, subsribe to our mailing list, participate to our events, as well as vouch to join our research network.